iamesw/illuminated_octopus/content/creative_index/campaigns_posters/2010_aotr/index.md

 	<div class="row">
 		<div class="col-1 col-1-md col-1-lg"></div>
 		<div class="col">
-				{% _image "aotr_2011_poster.jpg", "Poster with geometric color burst" %}
+				{% _image "AOTR_2011_poster.jpg", "Poster with geometric color burst" %}
 				<figcaption>2011 - <em>Who Shot Rock & Roll</em> dominated the summer.
 To match the aesthetic, the approach was a grungy background and distressing the newly established logo.</figcaption>
 		</div>
 		<div class="col">
-				{% _image "aotr_2012_poster.jpg", "Poster with geometric color burst" %}
+				{% _image "AOTR_2012_poster.jpg", "Poster with geometric color burst" %}
 			<figcaption>2012 - The summer theme was based on the exhibition <em>Warhol and Cars</em>.
-As such, it was time to deploy a pop-art influenced mash-up using vintage cars and the aotr logo.</figcaption>
+As such, it was time to deploy a pop-art influenced mash-up using vintage cars and the AOTR logo.</figcaption>
 		</div>
     	<div class="col">
-				{% _image "aotr_2013_poster.jpg", "Poster with geometric color burst" %}
+				{% _image "AOTR_2013_poster.jpg", "Poster with geometric color burst" %}
 			<figcaption>2013 - No major exhibition theme for the summer meant a new approach.
 Crossover performances in the galleries was a new addition, so they were featured in the overlapping logo forms.
 Frontman for the marquee hometown band, St. Paul and the Broken Bones, took top visual billing.</figcaption>
 		</div>
 		<div class="col-1 col-1-md col-1-lg"></div>